 MasterVoices | Ted Sperling, Conductor

 MasterVoices joins forces with East Side House Settlement in the South Bronx for our third BRIDGES project, bringing diverse communities together to celebrate the joy of making music.
-The last Bridges project in 2018 led to the creation of Naamah’s Ark with Lower Manhattan communities in 2018 – this time we’ll be pairing a brand new commission by Tariq Al-Sabir (one of The Shed’s inaugural Open Call Artists) with a lively intergenerational take on Carmina Burana.
-Both pieces will be created with, for, and by members of the East Side House community.
+The last Bridges project in 2018 led to the creation of Naamah’s Ark with Lower Manhattan communities in 2018 – this time we’ll be commissioning a new piece by Tariq Al-Sabir (one of The Shed’s inaugural Open Call Artists), created with, for, and by members of the East Side House community.
 Let BRIDGES take you back to the joy you felt when music first entered your life!

 “Bridges – Connecting Communities Through Music” is MasterVoices’ a community outreach initiative that provides people in a New York community with the opportunity to come together to make music with MasterVoices, regardless of their abilities or backgrounds.